 “The Geo-Exchange systems we were putting in aren’t new, what was new was our installation equipment and how we did the installation,” says Hart Starr Crawford, P.Eng., LEED® AP BD+C, Project Manager at Fēnix Energy Solutions Ltd.

 “With this being the first retrofit of its kind, learning how to drill and not disrupt the tenants from a business perspective was new for us.”

 Having to drill 34 bore holes in the lowest level of the parkade – each almost 400 feet deep – was a challenge while working alongside the daily routine of the Pacific Centre.
 A particular concern of Cadillac Fairview was the drilling and installation and how that would affect the building’s commercial tenants. and minimizing the impacts on the customer experience – including access – was paramount.

 “Traditional drilling can be, and typically is, a very messy process,” says Hart.

 “Our equipment is specifically designed for cleanliness.
 A lot of time and care went in to keeping our noise down and keeping the work area as clean as possible.”

-While the noise from the specialized drilling equipment is far from that of a pounding jackhammer on a construction site (Starr Crawford describes it as a soft hum from two levels away), Fēnix Energy worked with Cadillac Fairview to conduct most of their drilling operations at night.
+While the noise from the specialized drilling equipment is far from that of a pounding jackhammer on a construction site (Hart describes it as a soft hum from two levels away), Fēnix Energy worked with Cadillac Fairview to conduct most of their drilling operations at night.
 Cuttings such as rock from the drill holes also had to be disposed of by hauling it out to the loading bay for collection, as well as handling the high volume of drilling mud or “slurry” that helps float debris to the surface of the drill hole.
 All this needed to be carried out while minimizing mess and disruption to public vehicle traffic in the parkade.

 Article by Vince Shuley